jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 Mandatory evening knowledge sharing sessions are a no-go for me, and if you're one of those employers who doesn't strictly require attendance but still lets the attendance record affect performance reviews then you're a dick and I don't want to work for you.

+## I can work from home every now and then

+As a rule, I work from the office, but every now and then a situation arises where it would be easier to work from home for an afternoon or a day.
+If your company forbids this, then I won't work for you.

 ## Your contracts aren't filled with shit

 I will refuse to sign contracts that try to take away my intellectual property rights outside of the scope of the job.
 I have several creative hobbies, and broad assignment of intellectual property rights to you causes a whole lot of shit for me.